COVID deaths and cases are rising again at US nursing homes

 Nursing homes are also working to drive up vaccination numbers, especially for boosters.
 Sixty-three percent of nursing home residents nationally have received an extra dose.

 Booster numbers are much worse for staff members.
-About 83% are fully vaccinated, but only 29% have gotten an extra dose.
+About 83 percent are fully vaccinated, but only 29 percent have gotten an extra dose.

 Nursing homes have been holding vaccine clinics and town hall meetings to stress the importance of the shots.